lqdchrm/patoro-ggj2021/Texte.md

 Look sopha
 ----------
-The sopha is made of a dark lether.
+The sopha is made of a dark lather.
 It looks comfortable.

 Look chimney
 ----------